Quilombo: Mola

-The Mola quilombo consisted of approximately 300 formerly enslaved people and had a high degree of political, social and military organization.
+The Mola quilombo comprised approximately 300 formerly enslaved people and had a high degree of political, social, and military organization.
 Felipa Maria Aranha was the first leader of the community.
 The group was also led by Maria Luiza Piriá.
 It was organised as a republic, with democratic voting in place.
-Over the course of the Mola quilombo's life, it expanded to include four other similar settlements in the region and was known as the Confederação do Itapocu.
-In 1895 there were still traces of the settlement to be seen; as of 2020, they had disappeared.
+Over the course of the Mola quilombo's life, it expanded to include four other similar settlements in the region; it was known as the Confederação do Itapocu.
+In 1895, there were still traces of the settlement to be seen; as of 2020, they had disappeared.

 Curiaú

 In 1992, the Rio Curiaú Environmental Protection Area was established for the inhabitants of Curiaú de Dentro, Curiaú de Fora, Casa Grande, Curralinho and Mocambo.
 The area is located near the capital Macapá and measures 21676 ha.
 As of 1999, the protected area is home to about 1,500 people.

 Cunani

-Even though Cunani is better known as the capital of the unrecognised Republic of Independent Guiana, it has been designated a Quilombo settlement, and therefore, has been given its own territory similar to the indigenous territories.
+Even though Cunani is better known as the capital of the unrecognised Republic of Independent Guiana, it has been designated a quilombo settlement, and therefore, has been given territory similar to the indigenous territories.